XGBoost: A Guide to the Library and Performance Enhancements Using Intel® Architecture

 By

-What is XGBoost?
+What Is XGBoost?

-eXtreme Gradient Boosting, is an open-source machine learning library built for an efficient implementation of distributed, gradient boosted tree-based algorithms.
+eXtreme Gradient Boosting is an open source machine learning library built for an efficient implementation of distributed, gradient-boosted tree-based algorithms.

-Why is Boosting Important?
+Why Is Boosting Important?

 Boosting is an ensemble technique where new models are added to correct the errors made by existing models and Gradient boosting technique employs gradient descent to minimize the loss function.

-Intel has powered several optimizations for XGBoost to accelerate gradient boosting models and improve its training and inference capabilities, including XGBoost Optimized for Intel® Architecture.
+Intel has powered several optimizations for XGBoost to accelerate gradient boosting models and improve its training and inference capabilities, including XGBoost Optimized for Intel® architecture.

 For versions of XGBoost higher than 0.81, Intel has up-streamed training optimizations of XGBoost using the ‘hist’ parameter method.
 Optimizations for the inference stage were up-streamed after version 1.3.1, so any version higher than 1.3.1 has Intel optimizations for both training and inference phases.
-To get an extra inference boost to the already up-streamed optimizations or if you are using a version of XGBoost older than 0.81, you can convert the XGBoost model to daal4py (an API to the Intel® oneAPI Data Analytics Library (oneDAL)).
+To get an extra inference boost to the already up-streamed optimizations or if you are using a version of XGBoost older than 0.81, you can convert the XGBoost model to daal4py (an API to the Intel® oneAPI Data Analytics Library [oneDAL]).

 Intel-optimized XGBoost can be installed in the following ways:

-• As a part of Intel® AI Analytics Toolkit
+• As a part of AI Tools

 • From Anaconda package manager: